amitgoswami1027/UdacityNanodegree-aws-cloud-architect/README.md

   role compromised for some reason, encrypted data may not be protected.
   ![image](https://user-images.githubusercontent.com/13011167/85032029-f912e100-b19c-11ea-892d-b30d7ccb1880.png)

-#### 2. Customer-Managed Customer Master Keys: The second option is to explicitly provision the keys using KMS.
+#### 2. Customer-Managed Customer Master Keys: (The main benefit to this approach is that permissions to manage and use the keys can be explicitly defined and controlled.
+This allows separation of duties, segmentation of key usage etc.)  The second option is to explicitly provision the keys using KMS.
 In this case
    the user creates and manages permissions to the keys.
 The main benefit to this approach is that permissions to manage and
    use the keys can be explicitly defined and controlled.
 This allows separation of duties, segmentation of key usage etc.
 * Again using DynamoDB as an example, we can have much more flexibility to restrict access to data by restricting access to encryption keys.
 For example we can have 2 separate master keys, for two different sets of tables or data classifications, for example non-sensitive and sensitive tables.
 We can also assign certain IAM roles to be able to use the keys, and other IAM roles to be able to manage the keys.
+* This second approach is a good balance between manageability and security, and it will generally provide the capabilities mandated by most compliance standards.
+* KMS also provides the ability for the user to create master key material outside of AWS and import it into KMS.

 #### 3. Bring Your Own Key: When new customer master keys are provisioned in KMS, by default, KMS creates and maintains the
 key material for you.
 However, KMS also provides the customer the option of importing their own key material which may be